mietright/code-of-conduct/README.md

 We are on the same team, we do not judge, rather support each other.
 Everyone can trust that it is safe to raise concerns and speak up if there is a problem.
 Everyone can trust that it will be taken seriously and it will not backfire.

-Assume the best intentions of your colleagues: social distances due to working remotely can give you the opposite impression.
+Assume the best intentions of your colleagues: social distances due to working remotely can give you a different impression than it was meant.

 Everyone can express their opinion without expecting judgment.